North Korean soldier: Surgeon says defector 'was like a broken jar'

 In the first 30 minutes, after Oh was rushed into Trauma Room One, Lee and his team worked to keep Oh breathing.

-"He has one (bullet) through his right knee joint, the other one is the tricep muscle area on his arm, the third one was his back, chest and coming out from his shoulder," says Lee, as he reviews the video.
+"He has one (bullet) through his right knee joint; the other one is the tricep muscle area on his arm, the third one was his back; chest and coming out from his shoulder," Lee said as he reviewed the video.

 But the worst was yet to come.

-During a five-hour operation to remove a bullet that had pierced Oh's intestines, Lee encountered a complication he's never seen in his 20-year career as a surgeon: Parasites.
+During a five-hour operation to remove a bullet that had pierced Oh's intestines, Lee encountered a complication he's never seen in his 20-year career as a surgeon: parasites.

 Lee describes working to repair at least seven wounds in the defector's perforated bowel while the white worms were squirming their way out of Oh's body.

-"Everything was stained with blood, but the parasite was basically a really white color and this thick, big, long and very, very hard, this kind of thing was getting out from his bowel system," Lee says.
+"Everything was stained with blood, but the parasite was basically a really white color and this thick, big, long and very, very hard, this kind of thing was getting out from his bowel system," Lee said.

-Lee describes Oh's vital signs as being so unstable that a few times during the grueling operation he thought the defector would die on the surgical table.
+Lee describes Oh's vital signs as so unstable that a few times during the grueling operation, he thought the defector would die on the surgical table.

-"It's a miracle that he survived," Lee says.
+"It's a miracle that he survived," Lee said.

-All parasites were removed from Oh's system, some of which were as long as 27 centimeters (more than 10 inches).
+All parasites were removed from Oh's system, some of them as long as 27 centimeters (more than 10 inches).

 Intestinal worms are typically transmitted through contact with feces or unwashed hands.
 The use of human fertilizer on crops and poor sanitary conditions can also aid the transmission of parasitic cysts.